cornell-brg/pymtl-tut-hls/README.md

 ```
  % cd $TOPDIR/build
- % py.test ../ex_gcd/GcdXcelFL_test.py -s -k basic0x0 --dump-vcd
+ % py.test ../ex_gcd/GcdXcelHLS_test.py -s -k basic0x0 --dump-vcd
 ```

-Actually, this doesn't work yet because the HLS flow might be using an older version of PyMTL.
-Might be something to look into.
 Now that we have the synthesized RTL we can push this accelerator through the ASIC flow and/or compose the accelerator with a processor and L1 memory system.

 Sort Accelerator FL, CL, RTL Model
 --------------------------------------------------------------------------